 • To develop cognitive, psychomotor and affective skills.

-• To make the process of teaching and learning a learner – centered activity.
+• To make the process of teaching and learning a learner-centered activity.

-Scholastic aspects include curricular areas or subject specific areas, whereas co-scholastic aspects include life skills, co-curricular activities, attitudes and values.
+Scholastic aspects include curricular areas or subject-specific areas, whereas co-scholastic aspects include life skills, co-curricular activities, attitudes and values.

-Importance of CCE Scheme:
+Importance of the CCE Scheme

 It will reduce stress and anxiety which often build up during and after the examination which could have an adverse effect on learners.